SaschaIsele/Connector/docs/developer/decision-records/2024-10-09-vault-authentication-refactor/README.md

 }
 ```

-This interface will later be registered in a registry and used by the `HashicorpVaultClient` to receive the `client_token` for the request authentication.
+`HashicorpVaultAuth` implementations will be registered in `HashicorpVaultAuthRegistry` and used by the `HashicorpVaultClient` to receive the `client_token` for the request authentication.
-More on that in the sections [Registration](#registration) and [HashiCorp Vault Client](#HashiCorp-Vault-Client)
+More on that in the sections [Hashicorp Vault Auth Implementation Registration](#Hashicorp-Vault-Auth-Registration) and [HashiCorp Vault Client](#HashiCorp-Vault-Client)

+### Haschicorp Vault Auth Service Extension

+For every authentication method, a [Hashicorp Vault Auth Implementation](#Hashicorp-Vault-Auth-Implementation) of the [Hashicorp Vault Auth interface](#hashicorp-vault-auth-interface) is needed.
+Each `HashicorpVaultAuth` implementation is packaged inside its own service extension.
+In this way, it can easily be added/removed from the runtime and maintained in one place.

+Due to the possible differences in the needed configuration of different authentication methods, each Haschicorp Vault Auth Service Extension will need its own configuration values.
+Since those configuration values are specific to the Hashicorp Vault Auth Service Extensions and have no influence on the Hashicorp Vault Extension, they will not be further discussed here.

-### Vault Authentication Auth implementation example
+### Hashicorp Vault Auth Implementation

-The Vault Authentication Service Implementations each implement a single HashiCorp Vault Authentication method.
-To achieve this, each extension contains an implementation of the newly introduced Vault Authentication Service interface.
-The goal of each extension is to authenticate with HashiCorp Vault and to provide a valid `client_token` to the `HashicorpVaultClient`.

-Interface Implementation:
+Example Interface Implementation for `token-based` auth:

 ```java
 public record HashicorpVaultTokenAuth(@NotNull String vaultToken) implements HashicorpVaultAuth {